Fake mosque on Canadian Forces base in Alberta raises concerns for Muslim community | CBC News

 "Take it out of context and this stuff is shocking," Burke said.

-But "high-fidelity environments" have an important role to play in training, according to the base commander.
+But "high-fidelity environments," that is, facilities that look real, have an important role to play in training, according to the base commander.

 "We need to give the highest fidelity possible just so that way, people don't see these things for the very first time."